DuaelFr/cec/sites/all/modules/global_filter/README.txt

 it and may even be disabled -- it will still operate correctly as a global filter.
 2b) After you have selected a widget, press "Save block".
-The page will refresh and you will be able to enter a default for the field or view you selected.
-The default will be active until the user makes a different filter selection.
-If the global filter is a field that also appears on user profiles, then authenticated users can override the global filter default with their personal choice.
+The page will refresh and you will be able add more filters to the same block by opening the next field set under the one just saved.
+2c) After saving the block you can also select global filter defaults.
+The default will remain active until the user makes a different filter selection.
+If the global filter is a field that also appears on user profiles, then authenticated users can override the global filter default with their personal choice on their profile.

-3) With the widget in place, you can now use it as the default value in a Contextual Filter in any number of Views that you want to pass the filter to.
+3) With the global filters configured, you can now use them as the default values in Contextual Filters in any number of Views that you want to pass the global filter values to.
 On the View edit page, open the Advanced field-set on the right.
 Then next to Contextual Filters click Add and select the item corresponding to the global filter source in the previous step.
 If you selected a View in step 2) then tick